spang/search-101/README.md

 # The handout

-We've provided a digital copy of the paper handout in the form of an IPython notebook.
+We've provided a digital handout in the form of an IPython notebook.
 You can run it locally by running this command in this folder:

     ipython notebook --pylab inline